-Free to Feed is a not-for-profit social enterprise.
-In awe of the enterprising spirit of refugees, people seeking asylum and new migrants – and appreciative of what they want to offer as new community members – we aim to champion their unique skills and individual stories.
+Free to Feed is a not-for-profit social enterprise in awe of the potential and spirit of refugees, people seeking asylum and new migrants – and appreciative of what they want to offer as new community members – we aim to champion their unique skills and individual stories.

-Free to Feed was founded by Loretta and Daniel Bolotin, husband and wife team in late 2015 with the express purpose of assisting people seeking asylum to a. find meaningful employment opportunities using their existing skills and experiences and b. facilitate community interconnectivity and break the stifling sense of social isolation often faced by these new arrivals.
-While their work has expanded and grown, Loretta and Daniel still believe their initial mission to be grounding and relevant.
+Free to Feed was founded in late 2015 with the express purpose of assisting people seeking asylum to a. find meaningful employment opportunities using their existing skills and experiences and b. facilitate community interconnectivity and break the stifling sense of social isolation often faced by these new arrivals.

 What better place to celebrate traditions and memories, stories and new experiences than over a feasting table?
 After all, for every one of us, these things are so often inextricably linked to sharing food and cooking with friends and family.